Andy Dwyer

-Andrew Maxwell Dwyer KBE (/ˈdwaɪ.ər/) is a fictional character in the NBC comedy Parks and Recreation portrayed by Chris Pratt.
+Sir Andrew Maxwell "Andy" Dwyer KBE (/ˈdwaɪ.ər/) is a fictional character in the NBC comedy Parks and Recreation portrayed by Chris Pratt.
 Originally meant to be a temporary character, Andy was so likable that producers asked Pratt back as a series regular.
 He appears in the first season as Ann Perkins' (Rashida Jones) unemployed, slacker boyfriend, then takes a job as a shoe-shiner at Pawnee City Hall in the second season.
 Andy eventually marries April Ludgate (Aubrey Plaza) and is later promoted to Leslie Knope's (Amy Poehler) assistant.
 Pratt was credited as a guest star for the first season, despite appearing in every episode; he is part of the main cast for every season after season one.

 Andy is one of the few starring characters not to appear in every episode, as he was absent for a multi-episode arc in season six while Pratt was filming Guardians of the Galaxy.
 He also did not appear in the season 2 episode "Practice Date."